New patterns in high-speed granular flows: Supported regimes

-{\sl Supported regimes}-- Upon increase of the inclination angle, dense unidirectional flows destabilize and longitudinal rolls appear \cite{Forterre_Pouliquen_2002,Borzsonyi_etal_2009,Brodu_etal_2012}.
-Upon further increase, a strongly sheared, dilute and agitated layer spontaneously appears at the base of the flow.
-Such a layer is able to support a dense packing of grains moving as a whole.
-These "supported" regimes have been already mentioned in the literature as a possible explanation for the unexpected high mobility of granular avalanches.
-Campbell \cite{Campbell_1989} indeed suggested that the existence of a layer of highly agitated particles at low concentration beneath a densely packed main body could reduce the apparent basal friction and allow the flow to reach long runouts.
-Density inverted profiles are also predicted by the granular kinetic theory \cite{Jenkins_Askari_1999}.
+We identified at high angle ($\theta>30^\circ$) a new flow regime, referred to as "supported flows".
+This regime is drastically different from those reported in the literature and, in particular, from the "rolls" regime investigated in several recents works \citep{Forterre_Pouliquen_2002,Borzsonyi_etal_2009,Brodu_etal_2013}.
+Dense unidirectional flows destabilize upon increase of the inclination angle (typically between $20^\circ$ and $30^\circ$) and then exhibit longitudinal rolls.
+The above references provide evidence that, with these rolls, the particle volume fraction becomes lower at the base than in the midst of the flow.
+Density inverted profiles are also predicted by the granular kinetic theory \citep{Jenkins_Askari_1999}.
+However, in these regimes with rolls, the depletion of particles is moderate and located at the flow base.
+The geometric structure remains that of a slab of grains occupying the whole width of the channel, together with the associated secondary circulation pattern.
+Upon further increase of the angle, $\theta>30^\circ$, a strongly sheared, dilute and agitated layer spontaneously appears at the base of the flow (see Fig.~\ref{fig:Temperature}). \begin{floatingfigure}[r]{0.5\columnwidth} {Map of the granular "temperature" for $\tilde{H}=5$ and $\theta=33^\circ$, the same situation as for the bottom-right snapshot in Fig. 5.
+This clearly shows a much less agitated dense core than the surrounding "hot" basal and side layers of gas.} \end{floatingfigure} Such a layer is able to support a dense packing of grains moving as a whole.
+Additional granular gas layers separate that dense core from the side walls.
+This geometric structure is clearly distinct from that of the dense slab with secondary rolls, as can be seen on the bottom line of snapshots of Fig.~\ref{fig:PhaseDiagram} (see also Supplementary Figure 2), which also shows their transition.
+In particular, the packing fraction in the core of the supported regimes is higher than within the dense slab with the secondary rolls.
+This high unexpected volume fraction is not seen in density inverted profiles obtained from the kinetic theory of granular gas \citep{Jenkins_Askari_1999}.
+These supported regimes have been already mentioned in the literature as a possible explanation for the unexpected high mobility of granular avalanches. \cite{Campbell_1989} indeed suggested that the existence of a layer of highly agitated particles at low concentration beneath a densely packed main body could reduce the apparent basal friction and allow the flow to reach long runouts.
 However, DEM simulations were unable up to now to reproduce these flow regimes as steady and stable states.
-They were only observed as transient states in decelerated flows \cite{Campbell_1989} or as a steady but unstable state at a unique value of the inclination angle \cite{Taberlet2007}.
-In contrast, the "supported" regimes reported here are steady and fully developed, stable and were obtained within a large range of inclination angles.
+They were only observed as transient states in decelerated flows \citep{Campbell_1989} or as a steady but unstable state at a unique value of the inclination angle \citep{Taberlet2007}.
+In contrast, the supported regimes reported here are steady and fully developed, stable and, thanks to sidewall friction, were obtained within a large range of inclination angles.